tikismoke/home-assistant-plcbus/README.md

 I do no more own any plcbus device so I could no more maintained and test the code of this component!

-Pull Request are still welcom for sure :)
+Pull Request are still welcome for sure :)

 # home-assistant-plcbus